DataDog/hiring-engineers/answers.md

 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 ## Let's collect some APM data!
-Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:
+Given the following Flask app (or any Python/Ruby/Go app of your choice) , let's instrument it using Datadog’s APM solution:
 ```
 from flask import Flask
 import logging